filecoin-project/specs/data-structures.md

 ### Serialization

-Blocks are currently serialized simply by CBOR marshaling them, using lower-camel-cased field names.
+`Block`s are currently serialized via CBOR marshaling using lower-camel-cased field names.
+Information about CBOR can be found here [TODO: add link]

 ## Message